Home/ Take the Survey and Help Support A Disability-Inclusive Community at Cornell

 Whether you consider yourself an individual with a disability or not, we invite you to voluntarily self-identify your disability status by answering a short, less than five-minute survey.
 By self-identifying, you help Cornell more accurately determine the diversity of our workforce and ensure individuals with disabilities are supported and represented throughout the University.

-Please complete the online self-identification questionnaire before April 13.
+Please complete the survey before May 30.
 On the survey, you will be given the choice to indicate:

 Whichever response(s) you choose, your participation is strongly encouraged and very much appreciated as we strive to create a diverse and inclusive workplace.